tumBAIS/dynamicNeighborhoodConstruction/README.md

  * `run.py` Execute this file using the command line `python3 run.py`.

  * Note that you might have to adapt your root folder's name to `dynamicNeighborhoodConstruction`

+ * Note that the current hyperparameters are set such that a fast dummy training loop is executed on the Maze environment using the DNC mapping

 ## Acknowledgements